exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 Run the project and make sure it builds.

+__Note:__ Xcode sometimes gets a little lost and reports errors when none exist.
+Try building even if an eror appears.
+Once it goes through the process of building the libraries the errors may dissapear.

 ![Missing Image!](/img/ios-cards-tutorial/app/1-setup/7.png)

 __Note:__ May have to set `embedded swift code` to `Yes` in the pods target if riffle can't be found.